lincc-frameworks/RCW_Hackathon_2025_LSDB/README.md

 ### On Rubin Science Platform

-Make sure that you have access to Rubin Science Platform and follow instructions at [lsdb.io/dp1](https://lsdb.io/dp1).
-Note that LSDB data is still in soft launch phase so you have install `lsdb` package - e.g., by opening a notebook and running the following command (and restarting kernel after it):
+Make sure that you have access to the Rubin Science Platform and follow the instructions at [lsdb.io/dp1](https://lsdb.io/dp1).
+Note that LSDB data is still in soft launch phase, so you have to install `lsdb` package - e.g., by opening a notebook and running the following command (and restarting the kernel after it):

 ```
 %pip install lsdb